hSueki/dscage-pe2/README.md

 				- downstream100.bed
 				- intron.bed

-	Save these bed files to /path/to/reference/hierarchical_intersect/<br/>
+	- Save these bed files to `/path/to/reference/hierarchical_intersect/`<br/>
 	If you cannot prepare these annotation bed files, you can run CAGE pipeline and get results without annotation of CAGE tags.
 <br/>

 4. Make STAR index

-	Save the fasta file of genome as /path/to/reference/STAR/genome.fa <br/>
+	Save the fasta file of genome as '/path/to/reference/STAR/genome.fa'. <br/>
-	And you have to make STAR index.
+   You will also need to create a STAR index.

-	Start docker or singularity container with mount reference directory.
+	Start Docker or Singularity container with mounted reference directory.

 	```
 	docker run -it --mount type=bind,source=/path/to/reference,target=/usr/local/reference hsueki/dscage-pe2